upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

-# LEA_control_board
+# LEA Control Board

 ![](documentation/figures/lcb_all_pcbs_labeled.png)

-The LEA-Control-Board (LCB) is a construction kit to provide power electronic converters with a control board.
+The LEA Control Board (LCB) is a construction kit to provide power electronic converters with a control board.

 The basic module is the control board (LCB-CCB) itself.
 It contains a powerful dual-core processor, error latches and various predefined low-pass filters to respond to input signals.
 An XDS100v2 debugger is directly integrated on the board.